 Relieving tight/overused muscles, releasing trigger and stress points.
 This increases flexibility and tone in the muscle and improves range of movements in the joints making life easier and more comfortable for your dog.

 By completing further Continuous Professional Development courses this has allowed me to enhance the effects of my massage techniques by applying, Light therapy (Photizo Vetcare, Acupressure Therapy, Reflexology, Tellington TTouch techniques and Myofascial release.

 Acupressure Acupressure is the palpation of points used by acupuncturists, but without needles.
 Acupressure allows the relief of muscular spasms, strengthens bones and tendons, boosts the immune system, improves the condition of the coat and aids digestion.
 This therapy is can be very beneficial for older dogs who are unable to undertake a full massage.

 Reflexology Reflexology is a method of working points on the paws to help with overall well being.
-It is based on the premise that specific points on the paws correspond to specific areas on the body.
+It is based on the premise that specific points on the paws correspond to specific areas on the body (just as in humans!).